mattmcdermott/caseload-scheduling/README.md

 **caseload**.

-A **caseload** is defined as a set of appointments with a prescribed duration (e.g., 30 mins) that can be scheduled in a particular set of available time slots (e.g., Mon 9:30 AM - 1:00 PM, Tue 9:30 AM - 1:00 PM, etc.).
-This applies to therapists, social workers, doctors, or other professionals attempting to see multiple clients, each of whom have their own scheduling constraints.
+A **caseload** is defined as a set of appointments with a prescribed duration (e.g., 30 min) that can be scheduled in a particular set of available time slots (e.g., Mon 9:30 AM - 1:00 PM, Tue 9:30 AM - 1:00 PM, etc.).
+This applies to therapists, social workers, doctors, or other professionals attempting to see multiple clients, each of whom has their own scheduling constraints.

-The problem is solved using a mixed-integer linear programming (MLIP) approach with the pyomo package, with the default HiGHS solver (installed via `highspy`).
+The problem is solved using a mixed-integer linear programming (MLIP) approach with the `pyomo` package, with the default HiGHS solver (installed via `highspy`).

-The default **objective function** maximizes the number of cases scheduled in the week, making this package particularly suitable to scheduling very large caseloads.
+The default **objective function** maximizes the number of cases scheduled in the week, making this package is particularly suitable for scheduling very large caseloads.

 ## Installation